Theory of coupled neuronal-synaptic dynamics: Dynamical Mean-Field Theory

-For fixed $\epsilon \ll 1$ and ${k < 1}$, chaos becomes faster with increasing $k$, in contrast to the behavior away from this phase boundary (Sec.~\ref{subsec:shapedchaos}). $C_{\phi}(0)$ diverges in the limit $k \rightarrow 1^-$ for fixed $\epsilon \ll 1$, indicating that solutions with $g = 1$ for $k > 1$ have finite variance.
-Note that ${k < 1}$ is required for a valid solution in the limit ${g \rightarrow 1^+}$, since otherwise we obtain a nonphysical negative variance.
-On the other hand, we obtain a positive variance for $k > 1$ in the limit ${g \rightarrow 1^-}$.
-This is the small-variance solution for ${g < 1}$ discussed in Sec.~\ref{subsec:glessone}.
+to leading order in $\epsilon$.
+In contrast to the behavior away from this transition, activity becomes faster with increasing $k$. $C(0)$ diverges as $k \rightarrow 1^-$, indicating that solutions with $g = 1$ for $k > 1$ have finite variance.
+Validity of the solution Eq.~(\ref{eq:limiting-autocov}) requires ${k < 1}$, lest we obtain a nonphysical negative variance.
+On the other hand, as ${g \rightarrow 1^-}$ for $k > 1$, a positive variance is obtained; this is the small-$s$ solution for ${g < 1}$ described in Sec.~\ref{subsec:transition-g-greater-one}.